 Section 2 pertains to choosing the flat panel overlay, installing and bracing the panels.

 - The next video is the application and bracing of the flat panels.

 - Install either the UX 2.0 or EXi 2.5 to the Ceiling

-The ceiling of the shipping container is a two step process first you install the ceiling inserts.
+The ceiling of the shipping container is a two step process.
+First you install the ceiling inserts.
 Then you choose to insulated with either the UX 2.0 or EX 2.5 flat panels.
 These panels are 48″ x 24″ and the direction of studs should run perpendicular to the inserts and parallel to the sidewalls of the container.